pedroksl/AdvancedAE/src/main/resources/assets/advanced_ae/ae2guide/aae_intro/quantum_armor.md

 <ItemImage id="advanced_ae:pick_craft_card" scale="2"></ItemImage>

 The <ItemLink id="advanced_ae:pick_craft_card" /> adds a new hotkey feature to the armor.
 Pressing it will attempt to craft the block currently being targeted by the player.
-This feature requires that the a pattern matching the target.
+This feature requires that a link to the grid and a pattern that matches the target.
 A popup will appear requiring the desired amount and the process follows exactly the same as a normal auto-craft request would.

 <br/>